ziadTarek30/ecommerce-backend/README.md

 # E-commerce Backend API

-A robust and scalable backend system for an E-commerce platform, built with [Insert Primary Language/Framework, e.g., Node.js/Express, Python/Django, etc.].
+A robust and scalable backend system for an E-commerce platform, built with Node.js/Express.
 This project handles core e-commerce functionalities including user authentication, product management, shopping carts, and order processing.

 ## 🚀 Features